Skip to main content

 The warning also states that benzodiazepines like Xanax have the potential for abuse and can cause overdose or death.
 Patients will be assessed for the risk of abuse before taking Xanax and will be closely monitored while taking Xanax.
 Additionally, the warning notes that because benzodiazepines can cause physical dependence, they should never be abruptly stopped.
 Rather, when discontinuing Xanax, the healthcare professional will provide the patient with a tapering schedule to slowly and safely stop taking Xanax.

 Other drug interactions may occur.
-Consult your healthcare provider for medical advice.
+Consult your healthcare provider for personalized medical advice on drug interactions and how they may affect you.

 RELATED: Does caffeine interact with buspirone?